benyxxxxx/wav2mp3/README.md

 A command line tool that converts files from wav to mp3

 # To install
-1. Install lame library, Makefile is pointing to the standard lame install directory.
+1. Install lame library, Makefile is pointing to the standard lame install directory on linux, should be editted on windows.
 2. run make

 *Tested on linux and windows (Cygwin)